rust-lang/book/nostarch/frontmatter.md

 Nicholas Matsakis and Aaron Turon

-Unmatched: FrontmatterTitle
+## Preface

-      This version of the text assumes you’re using Rust 1.62.0 (released 2022-06-30) or later with `edition="2021"` in Cargo.toml of all projects to use Rust 2021 Edition idioms.
+This version of the text assumes you’re using Rust 1.62.0 (released 2022-06-30) or later with `edition="2021"` in *Cargo.toml* of all projects to use Rust 2021 Edition idioms.
 See “Installation” on page 1 for instructions on installing or updating Rust, and see Appendix E for information on editions.

 The 2021 Edition of the Rust language includes a number of improvements that make Rust more ergonomic and correct some inconsistencies.
 On top of a general update to reflect these improvements, this rendition of the book has a number of improvements to address specific feedback:

-Unmatched: ListBullet

-Unmatched: ListBullet

-Unmatched: ListBullet
+* Chapter 7 contains a new quick reference section on organizing your code into multiple files with modules.
+* Chapter 13 has new and improved closure examples that more clearly illustrate captures, the `move` keyword, and the `Fn` traits.
+* We fixed a number of small errors and imprecise wording throughout the book.
+Thank you to the readers who reported them!
-      Note that any code from earlier renditions of this book that compiled will continue to compile with the relevant edition in the project’s Cargo.toml, even as you update the Rust compiler version you’re using.
+Note that any code from earlier renditions of this book that compiled will continue to compile with the relevant edition in the project’s *Cargo.toml*, even as you update the Rust compiler version you’re using.
 That’s Rust’s backward compatibility guarantees at work!

-Unmatched: FrontmatterTitle
+## ACKNOWLEDGMENTS

 We would like to thank everyone who has worked on the Rust language for creating an amazing language worth writing a book about.
 We’re grateful to everyone in the Rust community for being welcoming and creating an environment worth welcoming more folks into.